node-js-libs/node.io/README.md

     * Piping data to other processes or node.io jobs
     * Continuous IO
     * Any combination of the above, or write your own IO methods
-- Includes a robust framework for scraping, selecting and traversing data from the web
-- Support for a variety of proxies when scraping web data
+- Includes a robust framework for scraping, selecting and traversing data from the web + support for a variety of proxies
 - Includes a data validation and sanitization framework
 - Provides support for retries, timeouts, dynamically adding input, etc.